 - No blackout date, no redemption fees, no limit on the points you can earn and no complicated set up.

-- This offer is for individuals with a good to excellent credit history which amongst other things is clear of bankruptcy and delinquent accounts
+- This offer is for individuals with a good credit history which among other things is clear of bankruptcy and delinquent accounts

 With all of that said, I do think Barclaycard deserves some credit for thinking outside the box.
 It’s refreshing to see a credit card issuer involve cardholders to this extent and offer a card with very reasonable fees and an excellent interest rate.
 It will be interesting to see if Barclaycard can integrate some of these features into its rewards card.